Aspergillus flavus: A Comprehensive Guide

 • Sexual reproduction occurs between two compatible strains with different vegetative forms that are cultured together.

-Cultural characteristics of Aspergillus flavus
+Cultural Growth and Characteristics of Aspergillus flavus

 The life cycle of Aspergillus flavus